prysmaticlabs/documentation/website/docs/advanced/proof-of-stake-devnet.md

     ./prysmctl testnet generate-genesis --num-validators=64 --output-ssz=genesis.ssz --chain-config-file=config.yml --override-eth1data=true

+More information about `prysmctl` and all available commands can be found [here](https://docs.prylabs.network/docs/prysm-usage/prysmctl).

 This will out a file `genesis.ssz` in your `devnet` folder.
 Now, run the Prysm beacon node soon after: